rafaeelaudibert/Sisopper.c/README.md

 # Sisopper 🐧

-Twitter-like application with a server and several clients communicating through UNIX sockets.
+Twitter-like application with serveral servers and several clients communicating through UNIX sockets (with some frontend applications in the middle!).

 ## Usage 💬